How much will diversity in fintech change the way you accept payments and manage your money?

 “I think women bring a unique perspective to fintech, which is necessary to ensure the progression of the industry.

 “In 2012, I hosted a conference called Women Transforming Our Financial Markets, which featured many of the women driving the digital finance revolution.
 It was eye-opening.
 It was the first Wall Street conference I had attended that was predominantly female.
 There was a lot more collaboration, interactivity and sharing of ideas.
-A big discussion at the event was centred on how women approach investing differently.
+A big discussion at the event was centered on how women approach investing differently.
 I think my good friend and former colleague Lisa Thompson said it best when she said: ‘The difference between men and women when it comes to investing can be summed up in four words: Men gamble.
 Women shop.’

 “Now, just imagine how that differing mentality will impact our financial markets as they evolve through a digitally driven world.
 It will be epic.”